The Ultimate Guide to the Louvre

 The Louvre Museum is the world’s largest and most visited art museum.
 Its collection of more than 35,000 works of art, spread over 60,000 square meters, ranges from ancient civilizations from the 6th century BC to the 19th century.
 Even if you have a minimal interest in the arts, you will find something you like when visiting the Louvre!

 Thanks to the Louvre’s Glass Pyramid, designed by the Chinese-American architect I. M. Pei, the Louvre Museum is also one of France’s most iconic monuments and one of Paris’s top photo spots for photographers.
-When it gets dark, the illuminated Louvre Pyramid is a must-see of Paris at night.
+When night falls, the illuminated Louvre Pyramid is a must-see of Paris at night.

 Here, you will find some of the world’s most famous paintings and sculptures.
 The Mona Lisa, the Venus of Milo, the Code of Hammurabi, the Regent Diamond, and Napoleon I’s Coronation are just a few examples.